Macau Light Rapid Transit: Operation

+In September 2019, the Macao SAR Government has signed a 10-year concession contract with MLM for the operation and maintenance of MLRT.

 The Taipa line began operations on 10 December 2019, and initially offered free rides from its opening until 31 December, which was later extended to 31 January 2020.

 In September 2020, preliminary plans for the East Line were released by the government for public consultation.
 Construction of the Hengqin extension began on 18 March 2021.

 The system closed on 19 October 2021 for six months to replace all 124 km of high voltage cables.

 Service extended to Macau Peninsula with Barra station opened on 8 December 2023 with new fare zone added.

 Macao Light Rapid Transit Corporation, Limited (MLM) is directly responsible for the operations and maintenance assistance services of the MLRT from 1 April 2024.

 The Union Hospital station opened on 1 September 2024, which also provided an interchange with the new Seac Pai Van Line that had opened in 1 November 2024.
 On 2 December 2024, the Hengqin Line opened to the public, connecting the border crossing in Zhuhai of China and Macau for cross-border traffic.